protontypes/protonpage/content/en/blog/news/sustainable-technology/index.md

 {{< imgproc conditioned Resize "200x" >}}

-Visualization of Water Flow Direction with (pysheds)[https://mattbartos.com/pysheds/] Library.
+<a href="https://mattbartos.com/pysheds">Visualization of Water Flow Direction with</a>

 {{< /imgproc >}}